Gak Jonze

 Micah Lei (born 17 June 1982), better known by the stage name Gak Jonze, is an English rapper.
 He released his debut album, Intelligent Mess, in 2013, through his own label Mykali Records.
-He has self funded his own solo tours in United Arab Emirates, Oman, Bahrain, Thailand, and China!
-He's currently based in Dubai, playing live and producing music.
+He has self funded his own solo tours in United Arab Emirates, Oman, Bahrain, Thailand, and China.
+He is currently based in Dubai, playing live and producing music.